How we help

 Through play therapy (or expressive therapy for older children and teens), children can explore their identity - including gender expression - in a safe, accepting and non-judgemental environment.
 Therapy is child-centred, goes at the pace of the child and in the direction chosen by the child.

-It also supports parents with their understanding of what is happening, and Angie works in partnership with a child’s family and GP to ensure a child exploring gender identity feels supported and scaffolded by those around them.
+It also supports parents with their understanding of what is happening.
+Angie works in partnership with a child’s family and GP to ensure a child exploring gender identity feels supported and scaffolded by those around them.

 If your child is confused about gender, feels in any way distressed or concerned about their gender identity, makes negative comments about their anatomy, or has emotional or behavioural concerns that might be linked to gender identity, feel welcome to talk to your child's GP (doctor) or with us.